 Do not assume your regular health insurance contributions are coming out of your TTD check!

-If your employer continues to make health insurance payments for you, but you are not making your usual contributions, your health insurance may end up being cancelled before you ever realize you owe anything.
+If your employer continues to make health insurance payments for you, but you are not paying your usual health insurance premiums while on workers’ comp, your health insurance may end up being cancelled before you ever realize you owe anything.
 Talk to your employer, and find out if you need to send in a check each pay period to keep your health insurance coverage current.

-What Happens to My Health Insurance if I’m Fired?
+What Happens to My Health Insurance if I’m Fired After Filing For Workers’ Comp?

 Unfortunately, you can still be fired by your employer even if you have an open workers’ compensation case.
 If you are terminated, you can expect your health insurance benefits to end the same way that they would for any terminated employee.